WCSCourses/HelminthBioinformatics_2023/manuals/module_7_transcriptomics/module_7_transcriptomics.md

 #### Choosing mapper tools.
 Mapping to a genome is more appropriate where you are less confident about the genome annotation and/or you don’t have variant transcripts because your organism rarely makes them or they are simply not annotated.
 Tophat2 (PMID: 23618408), HISAT2 (PMID: 25751142), STAR (PMID: 23104886) and GSNAP (PMID: 20147302) are all splice-aware RNA-seq read mappers appropriate for eukaryote RNA-seq data.

-Alternative short read mappers which do not split reads include SOAP (PMID: 23587118), SSAHA (PMID: 11591649), BWA (PMID: 19451168) and Bowtie2 (PMID: 22388286), SMALT (Ponstingl, unpublished/https://www.sanger.ac.uk/science/tools/smalt-0).
+Alternative short read mappers which do not split reads include SOAP (PMID: 23587118), SSAHA (PMID: 11591649), BWA (PMID: 19451168) and Bowtie2 (PMID: 22388286).
 All of these may be appropriate for prokaryote (e.g. bacterial) RNA-seq data.

-If you have a good quality genome and genome annotation such as for human, model organisms (e.g. mouse, zebra fish, _C. elegans_), and well-curated pathogen genomes e.g. _Plasmodium_, _S. mansoni_, we can map RNA-seq reads against transcriptome instead of to the genome.
+If you have a good quality genome and genome annotation such as for human, model organisms (e.g. mouse, zebra fish, _C. elegans_), and well-curated pathogen genomes e.g. _Plasmodium_, _S. mansoni_, _Haemonchus contortus_, we can map RNA-seq reads against transcriptome instead of to the genome.
 This method of mapping can save lots of time and computing power.
 Examples of tools for mapping to transcriptome are Kallisto (PMID: 27043002) and eXpress (PMID: 23160280).

 However, it comes with some limitations, as it relies on gene model being accurate which can only come about from a good quality reference genome.
-In addition, when mapping to the genome, we can cross check the quality of mapping and the gene model using genome viewer (such as Artemis, Apollo, IGV) and this is not applicable for transcriptome mapping.
+In addition, when mapping to a reference genome, we can cross check the quality of mapping and how well it match the gene model using genome viewer (such as Artemis, Apollo, IGV), but this is not applicable for mapping to a reference transcriptome.

 New tools for mapping sequence reads are continually being developed.
-This reflects improvements in mapping technology, but it is also due to changes in the sequence data to be mapped.
-The sequencing machines we are using now will perhaps not be the ones we are using in a few years time, and the data the new machines produce may require different set of tools but some key concepts will remain relevant.
+This reflects improvements in mapping technology and algorithm, but it is also due to changes in the sequence data to be mapped; for example, long-read data (from third generation sequencer) will often need different mapping tool.
+Although data from new sequencing technologies may require different set of tools but some key concepts for mapping and sequence analysis will remain relevant.

 ### Hands on: RNA-seq read mapping
 #### Experiment description